nobitagit/blog/_posts/2019-7-26-vscode-tip-code-folding.md

 Where "o" stands for "open".

 ## Further shortcuts
-Note that you can also fold and unfold an entire file, but I find that less useful, so I will skip this for this post.
+Note that you can also fold and unfold an entire file, but I find that less useful and never really felt the need to memorise that shortcut combination.